anvlkv/insta-fun/README.md

 See [snapshots](https://github.com/anvlkv/insta-fun/tree/main/src/snapshots) for full list of example charts.

-See [tests](https://github.com/anvlkv/insta-fun/tree/main/src/tests.rs) for more usage examples.
+See [tests](https://github.com/anvlkv/insta-fun/tree/main/src/tests.rs) for all usage examples.

-See [chart tests](https://github.com/anvlkv/insta-fun/tree/main/src/chart.rs) for usage examples covering specific chart options.

 ## The Unlicense